stollkarl/Configuration/OS/Lubuntu/README.md

 # Lubuntu
-These are mostly Lubuntu-specific configurations.
-Might not work on other OS's.
+These are mostly Lubuntu-specific configurations, which is my current OS.
+These configs might not work on other OS's as far as I know...